1st Quarter Assignments:

 Read this article on the principle of proximity in design.
 Then find an example of an advertisement (poster, flyer, magazine ad, etc.) that either follows or ignores the principle of proximity.
 Include an image of the advertisement, as well as a description of how proximity does or does not apply to the example.
 Submit your response as Last_First_proximity.docx. (or .pdf)

-Look online for articles about alignment in design, such as this one.
+Look online for articles about alignment in design, such as this one or this video.
 Find an example of an advertisement (poster, flyer, magazine ad, etc.) that either follows or ignores the principle of alignment.
 Include an image of the advertisement, as well as a description of how alignment does or does not apply to the example.
-Submit your response as Last_First_alignment.docx. (or .pdf)
+Submit your response as Last_First_alignment.pdf.

 Look online for presentations about repetition in design, such as this one.
 Find an example of an advertisement (poster, flyer, magazine ad, etc.) that either follows or ignores the principle of repetition.
 Include an image of the advertisement, as well as a description of how repetition does or does not apply to the example.
 Submit your response as Last_First_repetition.docx. (or .pdf)